Tommy Oar: International career

 In August 2011 he played in the U-20 World Cup in Colombia where he scored a 30-yard free kick in the last minute of the game against Ecuador to level 1–1.
 The goal went on to be voted Goal of the Tournament.

 In 2013, Oar scored his first full international goal in a World Cup Qualifier against Japan.
 The matched finished 1–1, the goal aiding Australia's efforts to qualify for the 2014 World Cup.
 Oar was later named as part of Australia's 2014 FIFA World Cup squad, where he started and played in all the respective group matches, and later in the 2015 Asian Cup squad.

+Post Career

+Media

+After retiring from football in 2022, Oar transitioned into a career in media, working as a TV pundit.